 Salt and pepper

 With a mandoline shave the fennel, artichoke heart, and button mushrooms into a bowl as thinly as possible.
 Season with salt and pepper.
-Add the juice of the Meyer lemon and the olive oil.
+Add the Meyer lemon juice and olive oil.
 Toss and let stand for a few minutes.
-Toss in the Italian parsley and arrange onto salad plates.
+Toss in the parsley sprigs and arrange onto salad plates.
 With a vegetable peeler, shave some Reggiano over the top of each plate to finish.

 Bay Wolf Fennel Crusted and Stuffed Pork Rib Roast